soccervortex/Scratchpad-Pro/README.md

 **Scratchpad Pro** is a lightweight, distraction-free productivity tool for Windows.
 Designed for speed, it allows you to jot down thoughts, snippets, and to-dos instantly without breaking your workflow.

 ![Scratchpad Banner](https://github.com/soccervortex/Scratchpad-Pro/blob/main/scratchpadui.png?raw=true)
-*(Tip: Replace this link with a screenshot of your app once you upload one to GitHub!)*

 ---